John Sarbanes: Campaigns

-Sarbanes sought the Democratic nomination for Maryland's 3rd congressional district after 10-term incumbent Ben Cardin gave up the seat to run for the Senate seat of John Sarbanes's father, Paul Sarbanes.
+Sarbanes sought the Democratic nomination for Maryland's 3rd congressional district after 10-term incumbent Ben Cardin gave up the seat to run for the Senate seat of Sarbanes' father, Paul Sarbanes.
 The primary campaign included state senator Paula Hollinger, former Baltimore City health commissioner Peter Beilenson, and former Maryland Democratic Party treasurer Oz Bengur.
 Sarbanes won the nomination on September 12, 2006, with 31.9% of the vote.
-His Republican opponent in the general election was Annapolis marketing executive John White.
-The 3rd is a heavily Democratic district that has been in that party's hands since 1927, and few expected Sarbanes to have much difficulty in the election.
-Sarbanes also benefited from name recognition; his father represented the district from 1971 to 1977.
+His opponent in the general election was Annapolis marketing executive John White.
+The 3rd was a heavily Democratic district that has been in that party's hands since 1927, and Sarbanes did not have much difficulty in the election.
+He also benefited from name recognitio, as his father had represented the district from 1971 to 1977.
 On November 7, 2006, Sarbanes won the general election with 64% of the vote to White's 34% and Libertarian Charles Curtis McPeek's 2%.
 He was reelected eight times with no substantive opposition.

-For his first eight terms, Sarbanes represented a district that spilled across portions of Anne Arundel, Baltimore, Howard, and Montgomery counties, as well as much of downtown Baltimore City.
-Redistricting after the 2020 Census made the district much more compact.
-He lost his shares of Baltimore City and Baltimore County, areas which had been part of the 3rd and its predecessors for decades.
+For his first eight terms, Sarbanes represented a district that spilled across portions of Anne Arundel, Baltimore, Howard, and Montgomery counties, as well as much of downtown Baltimore city.
+Redistricting after the 2020 census made the district much more compact.
+He lost his shares of both Baltimore city and Baltimore County, areas which had been part of the 3rd and its predecessors for decades.
 In their place, he picked up a large slice of Carroll County, all of Howard County and more of Anne Arundel County.
-This left his home in Towson outside the district.
-However, members of the House are only required to live in the state they represent.
+This left his home in Towson in Baltimore County outside the district, though members of the House are only required to live in the state they represent rather than the district.

 On October 26, 2023, Sarbanes announced he would not seek reelection in 2024.